Generic selectors

 Stone Island is featured in films such as Green Street and Football Factory, where stereotypical London football hooligans are depicted wearing the compass rose.
 The characters in these films focus their attention on designer fashion and fighting with other firms before and after matches.

-In recent times, Stone Island has evolved into a popular, mainstream brand worn by celebrities.
-This was boosted by the collaboration with Supreme in 2014, which saw Stone Island gain popularity in the United States, especially.
+Recently, Stone Island has evolved into a popular, mainstream brand worn by celebrities.
+This was boosted by the collaboration with Supreme in 2014, which saw Stone Island gain popularity in the United States especially.

 Popular Canadian rapper Drake has also helped catapult the brand’s reputation from a symbol of football hooliganism to mainstream celebrity gear.
 Drake has been wearing Stone Island since 2015 and has even sported the compass rose badge on jewellery items such as necklaces.
 American celebrities such as Spike Lee, Vince Staples, and Travis Scott are also fans.

-UK hip-hop artists such as Skepta, Stormzy, Kano, and Davo have been pictured wearing Stone Island, further increasing its wider cultural appeal as a fashionable high-end designer brand.
+UK hip-hop artists like Skepta, Stormzy, Kano, and Davo have been pictured wearing Stone Island, further increasing its broader cultural appeal as a fashionable, high-end designer brand.
 And in football, it has been worn by well-known football personalities, with Pep Guardiola seen wearing Stone Island on the touchline during his managerial spell at Manchester City.

 Stone Island's popularity continues to grow.
 It's sole reputation as the uniform for English football hooligans is waning, owing to the brand's versatility in the constantly evolving and fickle world of fashion.